davidmalcolm/texi2rst/output/using-precompiled-headers.rst

 compiler looks for a precompiled header in each directory just before it looks for the include file in that directory.
 The name searched for is the name specified in the ``#include`` with .gch appended.
-If the precompiled header file cant be used, it is ignored.
+If the precompiled header file can't be used, it is ignored.

 For instance, if you have ``#include "all.h"``, and you have all.h.gch in the same directory as all.h, then the